MatTaNg/Moment/README.md

 12. Play the video.
 13. Swipe right on the video.
 14.	*No Moments should appear
 15. Look at AWS and make sure likes and view has incremented to 1.
+(101 Likes & 21 Views)
 16. Take a picture
 17. Attempt to add a description that’s too long and submit it.
 18. Add a valid description and uncheck the location box